Towards Monoidal Categorifications of Twisted Products of Flag Varieties: Introduction

-The paper is organized as follows.
-In Section~\ref{sec:pre}, we recall cluster algebras associated with semisimple Lie algebras.
-In Section~\ref{sec:twisted}, we review twisted products of flag varieties and explain how this class includes braid varieties and double Bruhat cells.
-In Section~\ref{sec:bosonic}, we recall bosonic extension algebras and their quantum cluster structures.
-In Section~\ref{sec:subalgebra}, we introduce the subalgebra $\widehat{\cA}_{v,b}$.
-Finally, in Section~\ref{sec:category}, we introduce the category $\mathscr{C}_{v,\beta}$ and prove Theorem~\ref{thm:2}.
+\textbf{Organization of the paper.} In Section~\ref{sec:pre}, we review cluster algebras associated with semisimple Lie algebras.
+In Section~\ref{sec:twisted}, we recall twisted products of flag varieties and their relation to braid varieties and double Bruhat cells.
+In Section~\ref{sec:bosonic}, we review bosonic extension algebras and their properties.
+In Section~\ref{sec:subalgebra}, we introduce the subalgebra $\widehat{\mathcal{A}}_{v,\beta}$.
+Finally, in Section~\ref{sec:category}, we construct the category $\mathscr{C}_{v,\beta}$ and prove Theorem~\ref{thm:main-intro}.\\